antoinet/vortex/vortex07/README.md

 basic buffer overflow with two subtleties:

 1. The CRC of the buffer must equate to a given value (0xe1ca95ee)
-2. The buffer is quite small (58 bytes)
+2. The buffer is rather small (58 bytes)

 Manipulating the checksum